 As Robin and I explore Dzorwulu we are constantly approached by residents who want to know where we are from.
 Rather than asking us directly, they always start by guessing.
 Their guesses seem entirely random.
 “Brazilian?”
 “Swedish?”
 “Greek?”

 Seeing a cake decorated with Jack-o-lanterns and bats Henry asks me what Hallowe’en is.

 My life coach, Geoff, teaches me to embrace all experiences with strength, integrity and optimism.
 He now knows that he is days from his own death.
 He has gathered all of his most cherished friends and loved ones to say a final goodbye.
 There is humour and love and even joy.
 But I am overwhelmed and know I will never rise to adversity the way he has modeled it for me.

 It is rumored that they are exhuming bodies and burning them in order to resell the graves for 300 Cedis.

 Highlife parades down the street as we walk somberly amongst the headstones.

-He leads us into the crypt where there are boxes stacked haphazardly for as far as we can see in the dim light.
+Our guide leads us into the crypt where there are boxes stacked haphazardly for as far as we can see in the dim light.
 Randomly he removes the lid from the occasional box, invites us to look inside, sometimes lifting a skull for us to admire.

+Robin and I are looking out on the Gulf of Guinea, trying to spot the equator 600 kilometers away.
 Two young men approach us and ask for our email addresses.
 I suspect there is some nefarious reason they want them but I feel it would be more dangerous to refuse.
 For some reason it doesn’t occur to me to provide a false email address.

 The waitress asks me “Did you go to chuch this morning?”
 When I tell her I did not, she responds “I couldn’t go to church because I had to work.
 I thought maybe you could share the Word of God with me but you have nothing for me.”